Training Dog Fosterer

 In this rewarding role, your support for a guide dog in training will include:

 - Doing the school run for your dog in training!
 This will typically involve dropping them off and picking them up at an agreed time Monday to Friday at one of our regional centres or community teams, however, some sites may vary.
+There are some locations where we will be able to collect and return the training dog from your home.
 Take a look here to find your local guide dog training site and any alternative arrangements they have in place for dogs in training.

 - Caring for your dog in your home such as feeding, grooming, free running and playing, following the advice of our expert staff.

 - Helping your dog keep up with their training by reinforcing the techniques at home from our first-class training programme.